The Punisher (2005 video game)

-The Punisher is an action adventure third-person shooter developed by Volition and published by THQ.
-It was released in 2005 for Microsoft Windows, PlayStation 2, and Xbox; a mobile phone game was also developed by Amplified Games and released in 2004.
-The game stars the Marvel Comics antihero, The Punisher.
-After his family was murdered by the Mafia, Frank Castle devoted his life to the punishment of criminals.
+The Punisher is a 2005 third-person shooter action-adventure game developed by Volition and published by THQ, based on the Marvel Comics character Punisher.
+It was released in 2005 for PlayStation 2, Xbox and Windows; a mobile phone port was developed by Amplified Games, developed in 2004 and released in 2005.

+The game stars the antihero Punisher after his family was murdered by the Mafia, Frank Castle devoted his life to the punishment of criminals.
 Players take control of the titular ruthless vigilante to track down and kill criminals.

-The game's story is a loose mixture of the 2004 film of the same name, as well as the Vol. 5 (2000) and Vol. 6 (2001) series of the comic books.
-Actor Thomas Jane reprises his role as Frank Castle/The Punisher.
-The game features many cameo appearances from Marvel Comics characters, such as Iron Man, Nick Fury, Black Widow, Matt Murdock (the alter ego of Daredevil), Bushwacker, Kingpin and Bullseye.
-Also present are several characters from the Welcome Back, Frank storyline such as detectives Martin Soap and Molly von Richthofen, the Punisher's neighbors Joan and Spacker Dave, Ma Gnucci, The Russian and General Kreigkopf.
+The story is a loose hybridization of the 2004 film of the same name, as well as the Vol. 5 (2000) and Vol. 6 (2001) series of the comic books.
+Actor Thomas Jane reprises his role as Castle/The Punisher.

-An earlier video game adaptation of the film was in development by Mucky Foot Productions but it was cancelled when THQ decided to bring development in-house.
+An earlier video game adaptation of the film was in development by Mucky Foot Productions, but was cancelled when THQ decided to bring development in-house.

 Gameplay

-Gameplay in The Punisher offers a combination of exploration and combat.
-When encountering an enemy, the Punisher can attack, or perform a one-button "quick kill".
-Depending on the villain, the current location, and a player-determined level of aggression, one of numerous fatal assaults will be performed.
+The Punisher is primarily a third-person shooter, offering a combination of exploration and combat.
+Frank can carry up to three weapons, including two one-handed weapons, which can be dual-wielded at any time, and one heavier, two-handed weapon.
+These can also be dual wielded but only when another is available to pick up from the environment, as Frank cannot carry more than one and cannot reload them until ammo is depleted, at which point the second weapon is dropped.
+Lethal and non-lethal grenades are also available.

+When in close combat, Frank can grab an enemy, taking them as a human shield and performing a simple interrogation or a one-button "quick kill".
+Grabbed enemies can additionally be thrown through doors or in whatever direction the player chooses.
 The game's environments also feature interrogation "hot spots", where the Punisher can interrogate his enemies using death threats and torture, coercing them to share information that may help him in his quest.

+During these interrogations, an intimidation meter appears on screen, which includes the enemy's health and their breaking point.
+Once Frank is able to maintain the intimidation level at this breaking point for a few seconds, points are obtained and information or a service is provided.
+Although any common enemy can be interrogated, only the ones highlighted can offer anything useful.

+If the enemy's health is depleted or if Frank is overly aggressive during interrogations, the enemy is executed and points are subtracted.
+Points can be used to unlock upgrades for Frank at his apartment or to unlock different modes for each level.

+As Frank kills enemies, a meter for "Slaughter Mode" is charged.
+When this mode is activated, Frank gains movement speed and puts his guns away, wielding combat knives which can be thrown at enemies or used to violently dispatch them in close quarters.

-The game punishes the player for shooting innocent people by ending the level.
+The game penalizes the player for shooting innocent people by ending the level.